-New York icon and basketball legend Walt “Clyde” Frazier serves as the Knicks television analyst alongside nationally recognized play-by-play announcer Mike Breen.
+New York icon and basketball legend Walt “Clyde” Frazier serves as the Knicks television analyst on MSG Networks, alongside nationally recognized and Hall of Fame play-by-play announcer Mike Breen.

 Frazier was nicknamed “Clyde” by former Knicks backup center Nate Bowman who thought his stylish hats and smooth talk likened him to Warren Beatty’s character in the movie “Bonnie and Clyde.”
 Frazier brings an innovative approach to the broadcasting booth by using an array of rhymes and a very impressive vocabulary during telecasts.
 He carries a dictionary in his pocket and is often found reading it when traveling with the team.

-Frazier lives in Manhattan but spends a great deal of time in St. Croix in the Virgin Islands where he owns a bed and breakfast.
+Frazier lives in Manhattan, but spends a great deal of time in St. Croix in the Virgin Islands where he owns a bed and breakfast.
 He also enjoys gardening, jogging, sailing and reading the Arts and Leisure section of The New York Times.
 He has one son, Walt III, and one daughter, Angel.